Find Cheap Homeowners Insurance Quotes in Your Area

-Step 1: Contact Your Agent or Company
+Step 1: Contact your insurance agent or company again

 After analyzing your initial claim paperwork, call and speak to either your agent or company's claims department about the estimate you received from the adjuster.
 Remember that an adjuster from the company calculated the estimate, not your agent or the person you’ll speak to.
-Be polite, listen to what they have to say and follow any instruction they might give you regarding a claim dispute.